macrobiotic healing diabetes

 The rate at which the calories in food raise blood sugar can be rated in terms of the Glycemic Index.
 White sugar is the highest and rated 100, other foods are tested in comparison to the speed at which sugar raises blood sugar in the human body.
 The higher the number in the GI the faster blood sugar is likely to rise.

-Foods like green vegetables, fish, yogurt, nuts, seeds, and beans will be low in the GI and can be part of a healthy macrobiotic diet.
+High fibre foods like green vegetables, fruit and vegetables with their skins, whole grains, nuts, seeds, and beans will be low in the GI and can be part of a healthy macrobiotic diet.

 The longer a food is cooked and the higher the temperature the quicker we absorb the calories and raise our blood sugar.
 So, for example the GI of a baked potato is much higher (89) than a boiled potato (50).

 To reduce blood sugar highs raw foods and lightly cooked foods are ideal.
 Soaking foods can make it possible to cook them quickly.
-For example soaked brown rice can cook in 20 minutes.
+For example soaked millet, buckwheat, jumbo oat flakes or brown rice can cook in 20 minutes.

-In this sense some raw fruits like apples, pears, raspberries, strawberries and plums can be very low in the GI and be a healthy nutritious snack whilst keep our blood sugar stable.
+In this sense some raw fruits like apples, pears, raspberries, strawberries and plums can be very low in the GI if they are eaten with their skins and be a healthy nutritious snack whilst keeping our blood sugar stable.

 high fibre foods

 As carbohydrate rich grains tend to increase blood sugar more quickly it can be helpful to have some meals without grains at all.
-Fish, beans, or bean products like humus, tofu and tempeh can be combined with lots of vegetables to moderate blood sugar.
+Whole grains will increase blood sugar more slowly as they have more fibre.
+Beans, or bean products like humus, tofu and tempeh can be combined with lots of vegetables to moderate blood sugar.

 When we feel stressed our natural response is to increase blood sugar and blood pressure, so that we can feed our muscles with more energy and oxygen.
 When we feel stressed but are not using up the extra blood sugar through intense physical activity, we need more insulin to bring our blood sugar down again.